anttisalonen/progbook/rst/ajax.rst

   In general, you can define all the values (tag names, attribute keys and values, the contents in the body of a tag) as you wish.
 In this sense XML can be used to transfer generic data between two programs or components.
 For this use case XML is very similar to JSON.
 We're focusing on JSON in this book instead of XML because it's generally simpler to work with, and seems to be at least as common as XML if not more.

-Here's an example of XmlHttpRequest in practice - how to get some data from the server:
+Here's an example of XmlHttpRequest in practice - JavaScript code that requests some data from the server:

 .. code-block:: js
     :linenos: